Image © ITV Studios, 1969

 Died: 06/02/1985, Fordingbridge, Hampshire, England

-Although Neil McCarthy tends to be remembered for his height (6ft 1ins), his square jaw bone, and tough guy and villainous roles in a 25-year career comprising more than one hundred screen appearances, there was a lot more to him than just that.
+Although Neil McCarthy tends to be remembered for his height (6ft 1ins), his square jaw bone, and tough guy and villainous roles in his 25-year career comprising more than one hundred screen appearances, there was a lot more to him than just that.
 Born in Lincoln to a well-off family, the son of a dentist, Neil's early education was at Stamford School, where M. J. K. Smith (cricketer) and Colin Dexter (creator / author of Inspector Morse) were fellow students.
 Neil later studied modern languages at Trinity College in Dublin and after teacher training was qualified to teach both Latin and French.
 Foreign languages were one of his personal hobbies, but he also put his language skills to use professionally.
 When he played a Cretan character in the TV series Who Pays the Ferryman?
 (1977), his accent was so good it fooled a group of Greek film makers visiting the set into believing he was actually from that part of the world.
 He was also an extremely talented musician, who, according to friends and co-workers, played the piano beautifully, but he never did so in any professional venue on stage or screen.

 After teaching French and Latin in Nottingham, McCarthy joined the Oxford Repertory Theatre as assistant stage manager; he also appeared on stage there, and later at the Edinburgh Festival and in the West End of London.
 He made his television debut in October 1958 in the BBC Sunday Night Theatre play Gracie.